ptcryan/hydrawiser/README.md

 This is a Python 2 and 3 library for controlling the [Hunter](https://www.hunterindustries.com) Pro-HC sprinkler controller.

 *Note that this project has no official relationship to Hunter Industries.
-It was developed using the [Hydrawise API](https://support.hydrawise.com/hc/en-us/article_attachments/205632298/Hydrawise_API.pdf).
+It was developed using the Hydrawise API v1.4.
 Use at your own risk.*

 Hydrawise Youtube video: https://youtu.be/raOEK8JjSUA<br/>
 Hydrawise official site: https://hydrawise.com<br/>